On the cohomology of some simple Shimura varieties with bad reduction: Introduction

 As a corollary we get the semisimple zeta functions of these Shimura varieties.
 Our result generalizes the previous works of Reimann \cite{Re1, Re4} to arbitrary levels at $p$.
 Let $\wt{E}$ be the global reflex field and $\nu$ be a place of $\wt{E}$ above $p$ such that $E=\wt{E}_\nu$. \begin{corollary} Let the situation be as in the theorem.
 Let $C\subset G(\A_f)$ be any sufficiently small compact open subgroup.
 Then the semisimple local Hasse-Weil zeta function of $Sh_{G,C}$ at the place $\nu$ of $\wt{E}$ is given by

 \end{corollary}

 We briefly describe the content of this article.
 In section 2, we introduce the quaternionic and related unitary Shimura varieties to be studied.
 In section 3, we summarize the results of Reimann on integral models of quaternionic Shimura varieties $Sh_{D,C}$ and the unitary Shimura varieties $Sh_{G,\ov{C}}$ and their reduction modulo $p$.
 We will also treat the simple unitary case $Sh_{G',\ov{C}'}$.
 In section 4 we define some test functions at $p$ following the method of Scholze for the quaternionic and unitary case and study their key properties.
 Finally, in section 5 we deduce the cohomology of these Shimura varieties as expected by Langlands and Kottwtiz, and determine their local semisimple zeta functions as products of local semisimple automorphic $L$-functions.\\ \\ \textbf{Acknowledgments.} I would like to thank Peter Scholze sincerely for his encouragement and suggestions.
+I want to thank Michael Rapoport for a useful remark.
+I should also thank the referee for careful reading and valuable suggestions.
 This work started while the author was a postdoc at the Mathematical Institute of the University of Bonn, and was finished after the author moved to the University of Regensburg.
 This work was supported by the SFB/TR 45 ``Periods, Moduli Spaces and Arithmetic of Algebraic Varieties'' and the SFB 1085 ``Higher Invariants'' of the DFG.